Kia Tasman vs GWM Cannon

 Feature Showdown

-The Kia Tasman features a 12.3-inch touchscreen, while the GWM Cannon gets a 10.3-inch display.
+The Kia Tasman features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the GWM Cannon gets a 14.6-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Kia Tasman stands out with wireless Apple CarPlay/Android Auto that you will not find on the GWM Cannon.
 The GWM Cannon counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.